Saganaki22/MegaTTS3-WaveVAE/readme.md

 ```

 **2. AssertionError: | ckpt not found**
-This means the model files haven't been downloaded yet:
+This means the model files haven't been downloaded yet.
+Choose one of these methods:

+**Method A: Via ModelScope**
 ```bash
 # Activate the environment
 conda activate megatts3-env